Secure Networks: Blog

 How does Workplace Analytics work?

 A paid add-on to Office 365 enterprise plans, Workplace Analytics extracts behavioral insights from data gathered from Office 365 email, calendar, documents, and Skype.
 This means any data an employee types into their email and calendar — whether the information is in the subject line or in the body itself — can be used to determine their productivity.

 The program has an overview dashboard that provides specific information:

 - Week in the Life provides an overall view of how the entire organization spends time and how members collaborate with one another

 - Meetings Overview shows the amount of time people spent in meetings

 - Management and Coaching gauges one-on-one meetings between your staff and their manager

-- Internal Networks shows how people within the company connect
+- Internal Networks shows how people within the company connect with one another

 - External Collaboration provides insights into how people from your company connect with those from third-party organizations

 - Teams Collaboration takes a look at how employees and managers communicate with their colleagues